byteManiak/Qt-Shader-IDE/README.md

 - [ ] Text formatting features.
 - [x] Include all uniforms and attributes by default. (not visible to the user)

-Doesn't quite work on Windows yet.
+Doesn't work properly on Windows yet.
+GL context is blank on most test machines.
 Need to do more debugging.